Find a Part Now

 Ordering began in California and Oregon in mid-October 2016.
 Production for the model year 2017 began in November 2016.
 The first three Bolts were delivered in the San Francisco Bay Area on December 13, 2016, and a total of 579 units were delivered in 2016.
 Availability was rolled out gradually across the United States, and by August 2017 the car was available nationwide.

-Demand profile did not exactly match predictions, leading GM to slow production in July 2017.
-However, in the last months of 2017 Bolt demand rose rapidly; by October, it outsold any other model of electric car, including those from Tesla.
+To align production with demand, GM slowed production in July 2017.
+Subsequently, in the last months of 2017 Bolt demand rose rapidly; by October, it outsold any other model of electric car, including those from Tesla.
 Sales totaled 23,297 units in 2017, making the Bolt the U.S. second best selling plug-in car in 2017 after the Tesla Model S (≈26,500).
 In California, the Bolt listed as the top selling plug-in car with 13,487 units delivered, ahead of the much more expensive Tesla Model S, listed second with 11,813.
 The Bolt also led the state's subcompact segment in 2017, with a market share of 14.7% of all new cars sold in this category.
 As of February 2018, cumulative sales in the American market totaled 26,477 units.

 In January 2019, GM reported that 2018 US sales for the Bolt totaled 18,019, down 22% from the previous year.
 (US sales of the Tesla Model 3, on the other hand, jumped from 1,764 in 2017 to 139,782 in 2018.)
 The combined sales of the Bolt and Volt also triggered the start of the full $7,500 tax credit phase out in Q4 2018, prompting the tax credit to reduce to $3,750 in April 2019 and $1,875 in October 2019 before disappearing entirely April 2020.